tekknolagi/isdt/index.md

 complexity in your future projects and to effectively ramp up on software projects you encounter in the real world.

+We are teaching this course as a series of four modules.
+The first, Command Line, will give you an overview of the operating system and tools available to you to make your life as a software engineer easier.
+The second, VCS, will teach you about how to version control your software with Git, so that you may maintain a history of your changes and collaborate with others.
+The third, Build, will teach you about how to reliably build your software with Make.
+The fourth and final module, Correctness, will introduce you to testing and other tools for ensuring that your software meets quality standards.

 ## Administrivia

 **Instructors:** [Max Bernstein](https://bernsteinbear.com) and [Tom